 - Took collision insurance off my car as no one else would be driving it while I was away.
 I saved a couple of hundred dollars.

 - Leased a car (Renault Eurodrive) instead of renting.
 As my car hire was longer than 3 weeks it was cheaper to lease a car.
-In a future post, I’ll share with you all the advantages.
+In this post, ‘Benefits Of Leasing A Car In France‘, I share all the advantages.
 You can book this through my affiliate link with Auto Europe

 - Registered my trip with Registration of Canadians Abroad which allows the “Government of Canada to notify you in case of an emergency abroad or a personal emergency at home.
 The service also enables you to receive important information before or during a natural disaster or civil unrest.”
 There are similar services in other countries such as the State Department’s “Smart Traveler Enrollment Program” in the United States.